-2.3 Accounting policies
+2.4.
+Accounting standards

-The most significant accounting policies adopted in the preparation of the Financial Statements are reported below.
+The most significant accounting policies adopted in the preparation of the Consolidated Financial Statements are reported below.

-CLASSIFICATIONS OF CURRENT AND NON-CURRENT ASSETS AND LIABILITIES:
+CLASSIFICATIONS OF CURRENT AND NON-CURRENT ASSETS AND LIABILITIES

-The company classifies an asset as current when:
+The Group classifies an asset as current when:

-- it is held for sale or consumption, in the normal operating cycle; - it is principally held for trading; - it is expected to be realised within 12 months from the reporting date; or - it comprises cash or cash equivalents whose use is not restricted or restrictions such as to impede its use for at least 12 months from the reporting date.
+- it is held for sale or consumption, in the normal operating cycle; - it is principally held for trading; - it is expected to be realised within 12 months from the reporting date; or - it comprises cash or cash equivalents whose use is not restricted or restrictions such as to impede its use for at least 12 months from the reporting date